TACO3141/TACO3141/README.md

 # Me
-I like coding, gaming, and of course math.
+I like coding, gaming, and math.
 Socials:
 discord - tacobell3141
-insta - taco3.141